nautobot/nautobot/nautobot/docs/configuration/optional-settings.md

 Environment Variable: `NAUTOBOT_SESSION_EXPIRE_AT_BROWSER_CLOSE`

-Set to True to use session cookies instead of persistent cookies.
+If this is set to True, Nautobot will use browser-length cookies - cookies that expire as soon as the user closes their browser.

-Session cookies will expire when a browser is closed.
+By default, `SESSION_EXPIRE_AT_BROWSER_CLOSE` is set to False, which means session cookies will be stored in users’ browsers for as long as [`SESSION_COOKIE_AGE`](#session_cookie_age).

 Please see the [official Django documentation on `SESSION_EXPIRE_AT_BROWSER_CLOSE`](https://docs.djangoproject.com/en/stable/ref/settings/#session-expire-at-browser-close) for more information.